 Low Current Rating: The 5 μm gold-plated contacts allow the switching of low current/low voltage.
-In these low-power applications, multiple contacts can also be switched in series (for example, "dry switching").
+In these lowpower applications, multiple contacts can also be switched in series (e.g., "dry switching").
 To preserve the gold plating on the contacts, do not exceed the following max. values at any time:

-Min.
-Max.
+Minimum Maximum

 Voltage 1 V ac/dc 60 V

 Current 5 mA ac/dc 300 mA

 Power 5 mW (5 mVA) 7 W (7 VA)